Life is so strange when its changin', yes indeed

 Gimme back my bullets

-Sweet talkin' people done ran me out of town
+Sweet-talkin' people done ran me out of town

 And I drank enough whiskey to float a battleship around

-But I'm leavin' this game one step ahead of you
+And I'm leavin' this game one step ahead of you

-And you will not hear me cry 'cause I do not sing the blues
+You will not hear me cry 'cause I do not sing the blues

 Gimme back my bullets